readyapi/cligenius/docs/tutorial/options-autocompletion.md

 // We get the completion items with their help text 🎉 Camila     -- The reader of books.
 Carlos     -- The writer of scripts.
-Sulaiman  -- The type hints guy.
+Sebastian  -- The type hints guy.
 ```

 </div>